 GRANTS FOR HISTORIC PRESERVATION PROJECTS

-Information and Applications for 2013 Historic Preservation Fund Pass-Through Grants
+Information and Applications for 2014 Historic Preservation Fund Certified Local Government Grants (Must be postmarked by Friday, February 28.
+2014)

 See also Assistance to Owners of Historic Buildings for descriptions of other types of assistance.

 See also Sources of Financial Assistance for Historic Preservation Projects posted by the Advisory Council on Historic Preservation.

 Overview of Federal and State Preservation Grant Programs: